Quintus Labienus

 Labienus.
 Early 40 BC.
 AR Denarius.
 Uncertain mint in Syria or southeastern Asia Minor.

 Quintus Labienus Parthicus (died 39 BC) was a Roman general in the Late Republic period.
 The son of Titus Labienus, he made an alliance with Parthia and invaded the Roman provinces in the eastern Mediterranean which were under the control of Mark Antony.
 He occupied the Roman province of Syria together with the Parthians in 40 BC.
 He then pushed into southern Anatolia, still with Parthian support.
 The main Parthian force took charge of Syria and invaded Judea.
-Both Labienus and the Parthians were defeated by Publius Ventidius Bassus, who recovered these provinces for Mark Antony.
+Both Labienus and the Parthians were defeated by Publius Ventidius, who recovered these provinces for Mark Antony.

 Liberators' Civil War

-After the assassination of Julius Caesar in 44 BC, there was a civil war between the Caesarians, the supporters of Caesar, and the Pompeians, the supporters of Pompey, who had led the forces of the Roman senate against Caesar during Caesar's Civil War (49-45 BC).
+After the assassination of Julius Caesar in 44 BC, there was a civil war between the Caesarians, the supporters of Caesar, and the Pompeians, the supporters of Pompey, who had led the forces of the Roman Senate against Caesar during Caesar's Civil War (49-45 BC).
 In this civil war, the Liberators' Civil War (43-42 BC), the Pompeians were led by Gaius Cassius Longinus and Marcus Junius Brutus the Younger, the leaders of the conspiracy to murder Caesar.
 They fought against Octavian and Mark Antony, two members of the Second Triumvirate, an alliance between the three leaders of the Caesarians.
 Cassius and Brutus were defeated at the Battle of Phillipi in October 42 BC.
 Labienus tried to resurrect the Pompeian cause with the help of the Parthians.